metauni/metauni.github.io/about/index.md

 The plan for 2023 is to double down on seminars.
 That means: more seminars, more effort to recruit attendees for your seminar, and more cool tech that everyone can use.
 The public-facing focus areas for 2023:

-* **Marketing**: on behalf of seminar organisers, we want more people to show up to their seminars.
+* **Marketing**: on behalf of seminar organisers, we want more people to show up.
 Organising a seminar is to some extent its own reward, but it's effort, and that effort is hard to sustain unless there's an audience.
-In most cases there are people out there who *would* love to attend a seminar if only they could discover it existed; over the next year we'll become more competent at enabling that discovery.
+In most cases there are people out there who *would* love to attend a seminar if they could discover it; over the next year we'll become more competent at enabling that discovery.

-* **Replays**: right now there's nothing to do at metauni if there's no seminar on (except ride the AstroTubes, I have the stats).
+* **Replays**: right now there's nothing to do at metauni outside of metauni day (except ride the AstroTubes, I have the stats).
 In 2023 that will change, as we start to populate the worlds of metauni with *replays* (multi-channel recordings of speaker audio, writing on metaboards, motion capture of a VR character and additional scripted elements such as interactive 3D graphs or mathematical objects).

 * **Meta-metauni**: being more systematic about describing what a seminar is and how to run one successfully.
 That means writing guides for running seminars and giving talks, editing videos, attracting seminar participants, etc. We've run a lot of seminars and people can learn from what worked.